 Gluten intolerance or sensitivity can also show many of the same symptoms as Celiac, but you can have wildly different symptoms too.
 Gluten intolerance is also linked to many autoimmune diseases because of the inflammation gluten can cause in some people.

-Some have also described weight loss, increased energy, and a better mood after going gluten free...but usually these improvements are due to a lessening of inflammation in the body.
+Some have also described weight loss, increased energy, and a better mood after going gluten-free...but usually, these improvements are due to lessening inflammation in the body.

 Before I went gluten free, I used several asthma medications.
-After being gluten-free for 3 months, I was able to go off all of them.
-I believe it was the inflammation and how it manifested in my lungs that caused my issues.
+After being gluten-free for three months, I could go off all of them.
+The inflammation and how it manifested in my lungs caused my issues.

-While many foods contain gluten, there are lots of alternative options available that will fulfill a balanced diet.
+While many foods contain gluten, many alternative options are available for a balanced diet.

 If you’re unsure, read the nutrition labels when you’re shopping because not all permitted food will be marked as gluten free.
 At the same time, seemingly gluten-free foods may not be safe to eat."

-Oats can be a bit controversial due to cross-contamination issues.
-Oats are often be contaminated during harvesting and processing.
-If you are able to tolerate oats, it is very important that the oats you buy be labeled certified “gluten free.”
+Oats are controversial due to cross-contamination issues.
+Oats are often contaminated during harvesting and processing.
+If you can tolerate oats, the oats you buy must be labeled certified “gluten free.”
 Food products with gluten free labels should be safe for this diet.

-When you are learning how to eat gluten free, you will realize that gluten can be hidden everywhere!
+When you learn to eat gluten free, you will realize that gluten can be hidden everywhere!
 The big three gluten-rich grains to avoid are:

 This means mainstream foods like pasta, bread, crackers, baked goods, and cereals are an obvious no-no.

-Gluten can also be hidden in foods like soups, sauces, spices, and salad dressings.
+Gluten can also be hidden in soups, sauces, spices, and salad dressings.
 Malt, soy sauce, and many other flavorings and additives contain gluten.
-Wine and alcohol are almost always gluten free, beer is definitely not (unless you are enjoying a gluten free beer!)
+Wine and alcohol are almost always gluten free.
+Beer is not (unless you enjoy a gluten-free beer!)

 Steer clear of breaded meats, store marinaded meats, and prepared foods, or veggies and even foods fried in the same oil as gluten may be contaminated."

-Many foods with gluten now have alternative gluten free supermarket for bread, pasta, and even beer that sticks to the diet.
-Make sure your diet is well balanced and you’re on your way to a healthy, gluten free lifestyle.
+Many gluten-free foods now have alternative gluten free supermarkets for bread, pasta, and even beer that sticks to the diet.
+Ensure your diet is well-balanced, and you’re on your way to a healthy, gluten free lifestyle.